JStans12/professional_skills/README.md

 # Professional Skills Curriculum & Resources

 During your time at Turing School of Software and Design, you’ll be preparing for your first position as a software developer.
-In order to kick off a healthy and sustainable career as a software developer, it will be essential to learn how to talk about what you’ll contribute to a dev team, learn how to navigate your job search, and then land your first developer job.
-Throughout each module you’ll have workshops with the Community Affairs Manager, Employment Coordinator, as well as the Partnership Manager to effectively prepare for your career.
+In order to kick off a healthy and sustainable career in this field, it will be essential to learn how to talk about what you’ll contribute to a dev team, learn how to navigate your job search, and then land your first developer job.
+Throughout each module you’ll have workshops with the Community Affairs Manager, Employment Coordinator, and the Partnerships Manager to effectively prepare for your career.

 Professional Development is divided into 3 areas in Turing's curriculum:
 * PROtocol Sessions, information listed below (Allison Reu Singer, Community Affairs Manager)